 On this page I've highlighted some consequences of my TBI, despite having made an entirely satisfactory recovery.
 The areas discussed below are simply a breakdown of matters which may be considered as unusual.

 I don't feel discomfort or pain when it happens unexpectedly.
 This typically means without visual or auditory prompts - it feels like I don't get any signals.
 I've articulated some of my unusual pain experiences below.
-However, if I deliberately inflict pain I do sense it.
+However, if I knowinly inflict pain on myself I do sense it.
 To test my observations, I once deliberately crushed my fingers with pliers - it hurt!

-My taste sensation has gone.
+I can no longer sense the taste of food.
 I can typically recognise the food I'm eating from its texture, but without a visual cue, the taste is of no help.

 Some people ask "Does nothing taste of anything?"
 My response is "Everything tastes of nothing."
 It's a subtle word play, but it describes more accurately the feeling I have when eating.
 I could take the negative approach of thinking nothing tastes nice, but I'd rather stick with the outcome that nothing tastes bad.